onepub-dev/dcli/README.md

 NOTE: if you change the structure of your DShell script you need to run a `dshell clean`.
 Simple edits to you DShell script do NOT require a `clean` to be run.

+## Supported pubspec locations
+DShell allows you to place your pubspec in the following locations:
+* No pubspec - we create a virtual pubsec for you.
+* @pubspec annotation - the pubspec lives in your script in the form of an annotation.
+* Local pubspec - you place a pubspec.yaml file in the same directory as your script.
+* Traditional pubspec.yaml - you use the standard dart package structure with the pubspec.yaml in the root of your project.

-## Default pubsec
+## No pubsec

 If DShell doesn't find a pubspec then it will automatically create a default pubspec for you.
 The default pubspec is stored in the script's Virtual Project cache (under `~/.dshell/cache/<path_to_script>.project`).

 We refer to this as a 'virtual pubspec'.

-When you first launch your script and after calling `dshell clean <scriptname.dart>` DShell creates/recreates your virtual pubspec.
+When you first launch your script or when running `dshell clean <scriptname.dart>` DShell creates/recreates your `virtual pubspec`.

 Whether you use a virtual pubspec or create your own, DShell performs dependancy injection ([see dependancy injection](#Pubspec-dependancy-injection)) providing a common set of packages that together create a 'swiss army knife' of useful tools to use when developing DShell scripts.